 Dr. Ichtertz was in practice for one year in Sedona, AZ, and found the climate disagreeable and moved to Santa Cruz County where he held down a two-office practice for eight years in orthopedics and hand surgery whereupon he moved to Grand Island, NE.
-After a year and a half at Orthopedic Specialists he founded his own practice, Nebraska Hand & Shoulder Institute.
+After a year and a half at Orthopedic Specialists, he founded his own practice, Nebraska Hand & Shoulder Institute.
 The Carpal Tunnel Relief Center was initially established in Lincoln and then expanded to four offices which included Grand Island, North Platte, and Omaha.
-In 2014 in order to focus on the patients and reduce drive time, he closed the North Platte office.

 Dr. Ichtertz has been innovative in developing better techniques for clinical diagnosis and treatment protocols.
-He holds the national record when compared to English medical literature for getting patients back to work most promptly, keeping them on the job and maintaining the best outcome.
-He is among the few orthopedists who conduct ongoing outcome studies with less than 1 in 4 groups and even less in solo practice doing this careful monitoring.
-This ensures optimal results and continued improvement in diagnosis and treatment.
+He holds the national record for helping patients stay at work or get back to work most promptly.
+For example, his endoscopic carpal tunnel release patients and cubital tunnel patients are often back to work within 24 hours.
+This allows him to remain on the job, avoid loss of income, and achieve the best outcome.
+He is among the few orthopaedists who conduct ongoing outcome studies with less than 1 in 4 groups and even less than that in solo practice doing this careful monitoring.
+This insures optimal results and continued improvement in diagnosis and treatment.

-Dr. Ichtertz was among the first to adopt knee meniscus repair in 1984.
-He invented the percutaneous wrist denervation in about 1989, endoscopic carpal tunnel release in 1991, percutaneous trigger finger release in 1997, and endoscopically-assisted cubital tunnel release in 2010 with a steadily growing patient base.
-Dr. Ichtertz is among the few specialists who can understand and conduct nerve conduction studies in his office, which is necessary in the proper diagnosis and treatment of entrapment neuropathy such as carpal, cubital, and tarsal tunnel syndrome.
-All offices are easily accessed by airport and I-80.
+Dr. Ichtertz was among the first to adopt arthroscopic knee meniscus repair in 1984.
+He invented percutaneous wrist denervation in about 1989.
+He began offering endoscopic carpal tunnel release in 1991, percutaneous trigger finger release in 1997, arthroscopic outer clavicle excision for AC joint arthritis in 1999 and arthroscopic rotator cuff repair in the early 2000s, and endoscopically-assisted cubital tunnel release in 2010.
+The newest addition to his repertoire has been basilar thumb denervation as an alternative to basilar thumb reconstruction for advanced arthritis.
+He is among the few internationally offering this treatment.
+Dr. Ichtertz is among the few specialists who understand how to interpret nerve conduction study, so important in the evaluation of both upper and lower extremity pain situations.
+In-office nerve conduction testing is available, and necessary, in the proper diagnosis and treatment of entrapment neuropathy such as carpal tunnel, cubital tunnel, and tarsal tunnel syndromes.
+All offices are easily accessed by airport and/or I-80.

-Dr. Ichtertz has very carefully scrutinized the applicants to work in his office.
+Dr. Ichtertz has very carefully scrutinized the applicants who work in his office.
 All of our current staff have attended college.
-He maintains a nurse who along with another person are both trained nerve conduction technicians, an x-ray technician, and skilled billing personnel who will go to bat for you as much as they can with your billing needs.
-Minor procedures also require the services of a special nurse for sedation.
+He has two nerve conduction technicians.
+Dr. Ichtertz has an x-ray supervisor certificate and performs his own digital x-rays when indicated for quality control.
+He also employs skilled billing personnel who will go to bat for you as much as they can with your billing needs.

 "My first carpal tunnel surgery was open release.
 I was in heavy bandages for about two weeks.
 It hurt a great deal for a long time.
 Could not eat with my right hand at all.
 It was very awkward.
 Couldn’t do much of anything for nearly three weeks.
 When I had my second carpal tunnel surgery on my left hand by Dr. Ichtertz it was so different.
 I had bandages for a couple days and then it was more like bandaids!
 I could use my hand (carefully!) almost immediately.
 The difference was unbelievable!
 Wish I had found Dr. Ichtertz for the first surgery.
 Dr. Ichtertz was also available to fix trigger finger—my left hand little finger.
 Cleared up right away.
 Thank you, Doctor." — J. Malot, R.N.